-Sites subject to national designations, namely SSSIs, are accorded a high degree of protection under national legislation, with the objective being to conserve these resources.
-Because all NNRs are also SSSIs/ASSIs, they benefit from the same level of statutory protection.
-Some NNRs may also be Special Areas of Conservation (SACs) or Special Protection Areas (SPAs) and benefit from the additional protection afforded these sites under the relevant Habitats Regulations.
+Sites subject to national designations, namely SSSIs and NNRs, are accorded a high degree of protection under national legislation, with the objective being to conserve these resources.
 The Local Plan policies reiterate this level of protection.

 While it is essential that development does not adversely affect the wildlife value, it also provides opportunities for enhancement and it is important these are embraced to increase the value of the resource over time.
 Even improvements contributed through the small-scale developments allowed in the Broads can support biodiversity targets.
-In all relevant development proposals, assessments of ecological impacts will be sought along with opportunities for enhancement, with particular attention paid to Section 41 priority habitats and species and habitats.
+In all relevant development proposals, assessments of ecological impacts will be sought along with opportunities for enhancement, with particular attention paid to Biodiversity Action Plan (BAP) species and habitats.

-Additional protection is given to features that are accorded statutory designation under European legislation.
+The highest level of protection is given to features that are accorded statutory designation under European legislation.
 On such sites, no development that would harm those features for which the site is designated will be permitted, other than in the most exceptional circumstances where there is no alternative solution, where there are imperative reasons of over-riding public interest, and where appropriate compensatory measures are provided.
 Potentially damaging development might be better located outside the Broads' executive area.

-The identification, promotion and creation of ecological networks will help to re-establish vulnerable species and habitats to more viable population levels and enable them to adapt better to change in the mediumand longer-term.
-Habitat corridors and the management that goes on within them are vital for the migration and dispersal of species and help to maintain and enhance biodiversity.
+The identification, promotion and creation of ecological networks will help to re-establish vulnerable species and habitats to more viable population levels and enable them to adapt better to change in the medium-and longer-term.
+Habitat corridors are vital for the migration and dispersal of species and help to maintain and enhance biodiversity.
 In the light of current and future climate change, the role of habitat corridors is likely to become more valuable as species adjust their ranges to accommodate for changing climatic conditions.